 Pushing a top-down approach.

 A bottom-up “pull” approach, where leaders support and nurture innovation, helps the whole organization see the successes that innovation can produce and makes more people want to contribute.

 Forcing structure and hierarchy.

-Innovative companies know they need the color-outside-the-lines creatives along with the by-the-book executors.
+Innovative companies know they need the color-outside-the-lines creatives, along with the by-the-book executors.
 Establish a healthy partnership between the “creative types” and the realists who get the job done.
-And recognize that to get the workers you need, you may need to redefine talent to leverage gig economy workers and other freelancers.
+And recognize that to get the workers you need, you may need to redefine your talent portfolio to leverage gig economy workers and other freelancers.